 If a member of staff becomes aware of an incident involving online safety they must follow the child protection procedures in this document and refer to the DSL as soon as possible.

-Arbour House School has an online safety policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents.
+Arbour House School has a separate Online Safety Policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents.